alexostn/libft_decoded/README.md

     $(NAME): $(OBJS)
         ar rcs $(NAME) $(OBJS)

-    # For the full orchestration, see the complete [Makefile](link-to-your-makefile-on-github).
+    # For the full orchestration, see the complete [Makefile](https://github.com/alexostn/libft_decoded/blob/main/Makefile).
+    **Note:** To adhere to 42's academic integrity policy and prevent plagiarism, only the Makefile is provided here, not the entire source project it belongs to.
     ```